Rayza-Slyce/Apex_Logistics_Recruitment_Lure_Investigation/README.md

 Even without executing the file, the intent behind the structure is clear.

-I will be continuing this analysis further, focusing on deeper inspection of the payload and its behaviour in a controlled environment.
-At the very least, it’s a good opportunity to properly understand how these attacks work beyond the surface level.
+I will be continuing this analysis further, focusing on deeper inspection of the payload and observing its behaviour through controlled dynamic testing.
+This should give a clearer picture of how it actually operates beyond static analysis.

 ---